ietf-teep/architecture/draft-ietf-teep-architecture.md

     certificates (especially X.509 certificates) and vouches for the binding between the data items in a certificate {{RFC4949}}.
-    Certificates are then used for authenticating a device, a TAM and a TA signer.
+    Certificates are then used for authenticating a device, a TAM and a TA Signer.
 A device embeds a list of root certificates (Trust Anchors), from trusted CAs that a TAM will be validated against.
 A TAM will remotely attest a device by checking whether a device comes with a certificate from a CA that the TAM trusts.
 The CAs do not need to be the same;